codefresh-io/argo-hub/workflows/codefresh-csdp/versions/1.1.8/docs/image-enricher-git-info.md

 * GIT_PROVIDER (required) - One of the supported git providers: github, gitlab, bitbucket, bitbucket-server
 * BRANCH (required) - The git branch to use to enrich
 * REPO (required) - The repo to use to enrich
+* REVISION - The commit sha to use to enrich
 * CF_API_KEY (required) - The Kubernetes secret containing the Codefresh API key created by **runtime**
 * CF_API_KEY_SECRET_KEY (optional) - The key in the Kubernetes secret that has the Codefresh API key created by **runtime**.
 Default is 'token'
 * CF_HOST_URL (optional) - The URL to reach Codefresh (support on-premises Codefresh).
 Default is 'https://g.codefresh.io'